cviebrock/eloquent-taggable/README.md

 ### model

-By default, the package will use it's own model class for Tags.
+By default, the package will use its own model class for Tags.
 If you want to use your own customized Tag model, then extend the package's class with your own class, and update the configuration to reference your model.